TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-Inside that folder, we find an error log file: `ERRORLOG.BAK`
+Within that folder, we found an error log file: `ERRORLOG.BAK`

 <br />